Which Apple Watch should you buy?

 All Apple Watches run watchOS, Apple's operating system.
 This is designed to work exclusively with iOS devices and so can’t be used with Android or Windows.
 Check out our for devices that are compatible with other operating systems.

-WatchOS is a touch-based interface that offers the gamut of smart features.
-You can read and respond to texts and emails, answer and make phone calls, and get social media notifications.
+WatchOS is a touch-based interface that offers the gamut of smart features beyond reading and responding to messaged and emails, making and receiving phone calls, and dealing with social media notifications.
 You can also use the watch to craft social media posts, such as tweets, from scratch, and make contactless payments via Apple Pay.
 You can use the voice-command feature courtesy of Siri.
 You can take screen shots, unlock your Mac from your watch if you can't be bothered to type in the password yourself, and you can send your live location direct from your wrist.

 In September 2020, Apple released a new version of its operating system – watchOS 7.
 This comes pre-installed on the Apple Watch 6 and Apple Watch SE and is available for the Series 5, 4 and 3.